aaronbloomfield/nws/hws/tcprecon/index.md

 The first, andromeda-img.pcap, will yield exactly one image ([this one](https://commons.wikimedia.org/wiki/File:Andromeda_IAU.svg), in fact).
 The file's name is `Andromeda_IAU.png`, the file size is 259,492 bytes, and it's resolution is 1000x871 pixels (not the size of the original).

 The second, www.phys.virginia.edu.pcap, is from an http request to [http://www.phys.virginia.edu](http://www.phys.virginia.edu).
 It yields 24 files, which are shown below.
 The output below is sorted alphabetically for ease of finding the files therein, and your output order is expected to be different.

+Note that the index.html size may vary by a bit depending on your implementation (say, 10 bytes in either direction).
+Fixing this will make the homework much more complicated, so we are going to just allow index.html sizes within 10 of what is stated below.

 ```
 Wrote ats2mk.300x200.png of length 345726